DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

 Now let's try to find Nash equilibria for this game.
 We'll do this analytically, and then we'll simulate the game in Python.

 ## Analytical solution

+> “Successful cooperation does not equate to successful understanding.”
+> ― Liu Cixin, The Dark Forest

 Let's start untangling the game tree by taking a closer look at the left branch where **broadcast from $C_1$ has already happened**.
 We will start from the bottom and work our way up.